Hijack the Seas: Tsunami

 For us.

 And that tore it for Bodil, who had clearly not spent her lifetime skulking in the shadows, praying that nobody noticed her.
-She was a warrior and wasn’t going out like this, accidentally smashed to death by a careless swipe from a divine hand.
+She was a warrior, and wasn’t going out like this, accidentally smashed to death by a careless swipe from a divine hand.
 If she was going to die, she’d do it loudly and hurt her enemy as much as possible in the process.

 I felt her tense beside me, saw the fire come literally back into her eyes as flames eclipsed their usual sharp black, heard her suddenly indrawn breath—